andrinag/OS-Exercises/os-exercise-2/answers.md

 The processing time of the cpu is split over all the tasks.

 **Parallelism:**
-Paralellism devides tsks into smaller parts.
+Parallelism devides tasks into smaller parts.
-Those parts are then devided onto multiple CPUs and therefore run simultaneously.
+Those parts are then devided into multiple CPUs and therefore run simultaneously.